 When Driving A Car Transport Your Dog In the Back

 If you can not accommodate a large crate for large dogs, you may put barriers to contain them in a particular area.
-Buy a seat belt built for canine and attach to your dog’s harness, mainly if it is a large dog and can not be contained inside a pet carrier.
+Buy a seat belt built for Chinese and attach it to your dog’s harness, mainly if it is a large dog and can not be contained inside a pet carrier.
 It will prevent your dog from going outside when you open the car’s door and from getting lost.
 Last but not least, make sure the dog has its head always inside the car.

 A cozy box or cage

-Keep it off your lap
+Keep him off your lap

 Stop every two hours

-Check the car temperature
+Check the car temperature.